DIB-OD: Preserving the Invariant Core for Robust Heterogeneous Graph Adaptation via Decoupled Information Bottleneck and

-To further combat knowledge corruption during adaptation, we introduce a self-adaptive semantic regularizer.
-Unlike fixed constraints, this regularizer dynamically modulates the influence of target labels based on predictive confidence, effectively shielding the invariant core from being overwritten by noisy target signals. \begin{itemize} \item \textbf{A Purification Paradigm for Heterogeneous Transfer:} We identify the "information entanglement" issue in universal graph learning and propose a novel decoupling framework that bridges fundamentally different graph categories. \item \textbf{Decoupled Information Bottleneck Distillation:} We introduce an optimization scheme that utilizes IB-guided distillation and HSIC-based orthogonality to isolate invariant graphical structures, ensuring its purity and transferability. \item \textbf{Self-adaptive Knowledge Preservation:} We design a confidence-based adaptive regularizer and a ``frozen teacher" strategy to protect universal knowledge during adaptation, effectively mitigating catastrophic forgetting. \item \textbf{Extensive Benchmarking:} Extensive experiments on several cross-domain benchmarks demonstrate that DIB-OD significantly outperforms state-of-the-art methods, especially in challenging inter-type domain transfers (e.g., Chem $\rightarrow$ Bio), showcasing superior generalization.
+To resolve this stability–plasticity tension, we introduce a self-adaptive semantic regularizer that selectively preserves reliable invariant semantics while allowing uncertain and domain-specific components to adapt.
+Unlike fixed constraints, this regularizer dynamically modulates the influence of target labels based on predictive confidence, thereby reducing the risk that reliable core semantics are distorted from being overwritten by noisy target signals. \begin{itemize} \item \textbf{A Purification Paradigm for Heterogeneous Transfer:} We identify the ``information entanglement" issue in universal graph learning and propose a novel decoupling framework that bridges fundamentally different graph categories. \item \textbf{Decoupled Information Bottleneck Distillation:} We introduce an optimization scheme that combines IB-guided information allocation, online contrastive distillation, and HSIC dependence regularization to construct complementary core and residual representations. \item \textbf{Self-adaptive Knowledge Preservation:} We design a confidence-aware semantic regularizer together with a frozen-teacher strategy to selectively anchor reliable pretrained semantics while allowing domain-specific components to adapt, thereby mitigating target-induced corruption of the invariant core.